boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 {
 {{</highlight>}}

+None of the terms match our term `i++` unless you start doing wildcard searches.

 This is something I worked around in searchcode for years, by splitting the terms myself such that the search `i++` would work as expected.

-So first takeaway is that there are more terms for source code compared to say normal text from a typical website, blog or document.
+This was done by replacing characters such as `{` with spaces, and then splitting on those spaces, feeding those tokens in the the index, then replacing other characters and repeating.

-The second thing to observe is that we need to index those special characters.
+We also need to index those special characters.
 If someone wants to search for `for(i=0;i++;i<100)` there is no good reason to not allow them to do so.
-As such I had to configure sphinx/manticore to index these characters, but that's still a pain.
+As such I had to configure sphinx/manticore to index these characters, which had issues because some of them have meaning to the query parser, but that's still a pain.

 Another pain point is that special searches that most full test search engines offer.
 For example consider `*` which normally expands out terms.
 However in searchcode you might actually want to search for that, say looking up the use of pointers or some such.

 Also stop words, which are the words you don't index because they aren't that useful.
 There aren't really any stop words in code... well I guess maybe import statements?
 Things that would normally be stop words such as `for and or not` are actually pretty useful to search for.
 Also the repetition of patterns means you end up with enormous term lists for common terms.

 One way to get around the above is to index ngrams.
 This is how Google Code Search worked back in the day.
-However this technique has a few downsides.
+This technique has a few downsides.
 The first is you end up with really long posting lists.
-Usually compared to keywords its 4-5 times the number of keywords for ngrams of length 3.
-They also produce a lot of false positive matches which need to be filtered out.
-However the advantage is you can then use use those ngrams to provide some level of regular expression search on top which can be useful.
+Usually compared to keywords its 4-5 times the number of keywords.
+They also produce false positive matches, because `hello` when trigramed matches `helow yellow`.

-Anyway in short, while sphinx/manticore or whatever you favorite choice is are excellent, I really want build my own index.
-Honestly mostly because of the technical challenge and how fun it should be.
-Secondly because I think I cam improve on how searchcode works with that deep level integration.
+So while sphinx/manticore/elastic or any other tool really are excellent.
+I really want build my own index.
+Mostly because of the technical challenge.
+Secondly because I think I cam improve on how searchcode works with a deep level integration.
 Lastly because I doubt I will ever get to work on a large scale web index (its just too expensive to do yourself these days, and I doubt Google nor Microsoft are that interested in me personally) and this gets me close to living that dream.

 Also on occasion I get something like this, which is the manticore/sphinx process going a little crazy due to some search running in the system.

 ![bad sphinx](/static/how-i-built-index-searchcode/bad_sphinx.png)

-Not what you want on your server when normally the load average is ~0.1.
-Hopefully I can ensure this never happens again.
+I have no idea what the root cause of the above is, but I suspect its due to the way I have abused it for years.
+I have never come across anyone using it as intented getting the same issue.

 For the record I do not have a PhD in applied search or any real world experience building web indexes.
 I don't even work in the space professionally.
 Nor am I ever likely too since I doubt what I am presenting here holds a candle to the work of Google/Bing/Facebook Search or any other work by companies who work on these problems full time.

 I can use elastic search pretty well though!
 Really I'm just some dude who grew up in Western Sydney (thats considered the bad side of Sydney) and apparently dreams about flying close to the sun.
 Clearly I have no business writing my own indexer.
 But the nice thing about the internet is you really don't need permission to do a lot of things, so lets roll up our [flanno](https://www.urbandictionary.com/define.php?term=flanno) sleeves and get coding.

-As such take anything below with a massive grain of salt before you implement or start hurling internet abuse at me.
-This is about how I built an index, and not about how you should build one.
+Take anything below with a massive grain of salt before you implement or start hurling internet abuse at me.
+This is about how I built an index, and *not* about how you should build one.

-That decided lets list down the "requirements" and constraints we have.
+Listing down the "requirements" and constraints we have.

 ### Requirements